Bladder Outflow Obstruction (BOO) Audit

 - data collection is retrospective to allow entry of follow-up data where applicable;

 - anonymised unit level data only is collected;

 - the data is collected using JotForm, which is computer, tablet and smartphone-compatible;

 - the dataset will contain a maximum of 36 questions covering pre-operative assessment, surgery and follow-up;

 - national feedback, and customised feedback to individual units is provided to enable benchmarking and quality improvement.

-The process, platform and dataset were piloted by members of the BAUS Audit Steering Group in their hospitals before the audit was out to other urology units across the UK.
+The process, platform and dataset were piloted by members of the BAUS Audit Steering Group in their hospitals before the audit commenced in urology units across the UK.

-Clinical Audit Leads for Urology in each unit in the UK will oversee the audit locally, and will co-ordinate unit responses.
+Clinical Audit Leads for Urology in each unit in the UK will oversaw the audit locally, and co-ordinated their unit's response.